Brhanu Fentaw Znabu

 Znabu BF, Sexton NR.

-PLOS Computational Biology
+Target: PLOS Computational Biology

 DNABERT-2 embeddings on 3,031 flavivirus genomes.
 Quantifies 15-percentage-point performance inflation from phylogenetic leakage.
 Identifies UpA-containing motifs linked to the OAS/RNaseL innate immunity pathway via genome-localized attribution.